How do archers qualify for the Paris 2024 Olympic Games?

 - Pan American Games: 1-5 November 2023 – Santiago, Chile – mixed team champion and two individuals per gender.

-As of February 2023, archery is not included on the programme of the African Games and the quota places available for the event’s mixed team champion will be reallocated to the final qualifier (and no longer reserved for the continent).
+As of February 2023, archery is not included on the programme of the African Games and the quota places available for the event’s mixed team champion will be reallocated to the continental qualifier.

 For the first time, the continental team champions in Asia, Europe and the Americas will qualify directly for the Olympics.
 Individual places reserved for the continents will be awarded in standalone events, usually run alongside the continental championships.

-- Americas qualifier: 8-9 April 2024 – Medellin, Colombia – two individuals per gender.
+- Americas: 8-14 April 2024 – Medellin, Colombia – team champions and two individuals per gender.

 Any places awarded on world rankings will use the list issued on 24 June 2024.